rust-lang/blog.rust-lang.org/posts/inside-rust/2020-04-06-update-on-the-github-actions-evaluation.md

 On March 20th, 2020 we merged [PR #70190][70190], adding the GitHub Actions configuration to the compiler repository.
-We’re still gating merges on the existing Azure Pipelines setup, but running the two providers side by side is allowing us to find bugs in the GitHub Actions configuration without impacting the work of our contributors.
+We’re still gating merges on the existing Azure Pipelines setup, but running the two providers side by side allows us to find bugs in the GitHub Actions configuration without impacting the work of our contributors.

-Once [all outstanding issues][gha-issues] are be fixed, the Infrastructure Team will make the decision to either switch to GitHub Actions or stay on Azure Pipelines.
+Once [all outstanding issues][gha-issues] are fixed, the Infrastructure Team will make the decision to either switch to GitHub Actions or stay on Azure Pipelines.
 We expect the decision to happen in a couple of months.